 Here’s what you and your child can expect during a pulpotomy or pulpectomy procedure:

 - Administering a local anesthetic: Because the pulp contains sensitive nerves, the pediatric dentist may administer a local anesthetic to numb the tooth and surrounding area.
 However, a root canal should not hurt any more than a regular dental filling – in other words, not at all!

 - Isolating the tooth: To prevent the infected tooth from spreading bacteria to other teeth, the pediatric dentist will use a rubber sheet or dam to isolate it.

-- Removing the infected area: The pediatric dentist will create a small hole in the tooth, so they can remove any parts of the tooth that are infected.
+- Removing the infected area: The pediatric dentist will create a small hole in the tooth to remove any parts of the infected tooth.
 Once they reach the pulp, they will remove the affected nerve and pulp.

-- Sterilizing the tooth: Even after the infected areas have been removed, there may be lingering bacteria.
+- Sterilizing the tooth: Even after we’ve dealt with the infected tissue, there may be lingering bacteria.
 The pediatric dentist will apply a special medication to ensure the area is clean and infection-free.

-- Placing a restoration: Once the area has been sterilized, the pediatric dentist will need to protect the tooth with an artificial restoration.
-Usually, this can be achieved with a filling or a crown, depending on the severity of damage inflicted on the tooth.
+- Placing a restoration: Once the specialist sterilizes the area, the pediatric dentist will need to protect the tooth with a restorative treatment.
+Depending on the patient’s case, we can install a dental crown or use a root canal filling to maintain the tooth’s integrity.
 This will allow the tooth to function and look like it did before.

 - Avoid sipping on too many sugary beverages

 - Drink water frequently to flush away food debris

 - Brush after every meal or twice a day

 - Reduce excessive snacking